phalcon-orphanage/docs/en/reference/translate.rst

 Multi-lingual Support
 =====================
-The component expects to help you creating multi-language applications.This type of applications require display content in multiple languages depending on the user's language.
+The component expects to help you creating multi-language applications.
+This type of applications require display content in multiple languages depending on the user's language.

 Adapters
 --------